tiffanymonroe/wdi-remote-gizmo/unit_1/w01d04/homework/README.md

 # Functions

 **Verbal questions**
-Write answers to the following questions as comments, eg.
+Write answers to the following questions as comments.
+As a reminder you can highlight your code and type `command` + `/` to turn your code into a comment.

 ```
 // my commented answer
 ```